vvelitkn/Max-Min-Increase-from-File-Python/README.md

-The file USPopulation.txt contains the midyear population of the United States, in thousands, during the years 1950 through 1990.
-The first line in the file contains the population for 1950, the second line contains the population for 1951, and so forth.
+The file somewhere.txt contains the midyear population of the somewhere, in thousands, during the years 2000 through 2000.
+The first line in the file contains the population for 2000, the second line contains the population for 2001, and so forth.

 Write a program that reads the file’s contents into a list.
 The program should display the
 following data: